magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 practise absorption.
 You have the wisdom to know not to hold on to anything.

-: Would you review some of the main points of our discussion?
+*Q*: Would you review some of the main points of our discussion?

-: You must examine yourself.
+*A*: You must examine yourself.
 Know who you are.
 Know your body and mind by simply watching.
 In sitting, in sleeping, in eating, know your limits.
 Use wisdom.
 The practice is not to try to achieve anything.
 Just be mindful of what is.
 Our whole meditation is looking directly at the mind.
 You will see suffering, its cause and its end.
 But you must have